Volvo V60 Cross Country Insurance Rates

 Wyoming | $1,138 | -$140 | -11.0% |

-Opting for high physical damage deductibles can save as much as $510 a year, while buying higher liability limits will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $351 extra every 12 months.
+Choosing high deductibles could save up to $510 annually, whereas buying more liability protection will increase premiums.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $351 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |